WHAT CAN BE DONE WITH FREE THROWS?

 I wrote about shooting in general and jump shots

 in particular and offered some suggestions.
-This time I want to focus
+This time I want

 on shots from the free stripe.

 This article was inspired by a friend, Coach Paul Rundell, head coach